-Shaving is, somewhat inescapably, a chore.
-It takes time, you have to do in regularly, and if you're still in the world of old-school razors and brushes, you might find that constantly buying new razor heads gets really expensive, very quickly.
+(Pocket-lint) - Shaving is, somewhat inescapably, a chore.
+It takes time, you have to do it regularly, and if you're still in the world of old-school razors and brushes, you might find that constantly buying new razor heads gets really expensive, very quickly.

 The good news is that we're decades into the electric shaver revolution by now, and some of the shavers that you can buy at relatively low cost are seriously impressive bits of kit.